-5. Be forward looking (a) In formulating the annual audit plan, national agenda changes are considered.(b) Internal audit maintains awareness of new developments in the council's services, risk management and corporate governance arrangements.
-Yes - 6.
-Be challenging (a) Internal audit focuses on the risks facing the council.(b) Internal audit encourages officers/members to develop their own responses, rather than relying solely on audit recommendations.
-Yes - 7.
-Ensure the right resources are available (a) Adequate resource is made available for internal audit to complete its work.(b) Internal audit understands the council and the legal and corporate framework in which it operates.
-Yes -
+Characteristics of 'effectiveness' Evidence of achievement Yes or No Areas for development. of new developments in the council's services, risk management and corporate governance arrangements.
+6. Be challenging (a) Internal audit focuses on the risks facing the council (b) Internal audit encourages officers/members to develop their own responses, rather than relying solely on audit recommendations.
+Yes 7.
+Ensure the right resources are available (a) Adequate resource is made available for internal audit to complete its work (b) Internal audit understands the council and the legal and corporate framework in which it operates.
+Yes